Are you living in the but? Do you wish for the future of your dreams but remain tethered to a past that delivered

 I wish, I could have explored, with my sister, the message within her quiet anger.
 Perhaps that emotion was there to communicate the lack of ease in her life with so many responsibilities.
 Perhaps that quiet anger foretold of the dis-ease (lack of ease) that was brewing within her cells.

-I wish I had been there to help quell the mind chatter that kept my sister up at night with worry, for I know that through hypnosis, which is a state of mind that permits a person to process and act on suggestions, that the suggestion of calm could have given her a more peaceful existence in the waning weeks of her life.
+I wish I had been there to help quell the mind chatter that kept my sister up at night with worry.
 She often said to me, "My minds just goes a hundred miles per hour."

 The diagnosis and treatment of cancer are often stressful, and emotionally shattering as it was for my sister and all who loved her.
-Studies have provided evidence that much of this distress is preventable by providing a support service that is open-access and fully integrated with other parts of cancer care.
+Studies have provided evidence that much of this distress can be preventable or greatly reduced by providing a support service that is open-access and fully integrated with other parts of cancer care.
 There is ample evidence that relaxation therapy, guided imagery and hypnotherapy can be beneficial in helping patients cope with the diagnosis and treatment.
 It was my joy, on a few occasions, to quietly guide my sister through positive imagery as she drifted off to sleep.

 My wish and my promise is to offer those dealing with a cancer diagnosis and their families a professional, caring service through every stage of their illness.
 What I know to be true is that a positive mindset and healthier lifestyle will not only greatly assist a cancer patient’s treatment, it will also help reduce their perception of pain and reduce the negative side effects often associated with traditional cancer treatments.